VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 Bad tests didn't help me, they made my work harder.
 I wrote many good tests.
 Good tests helped me to refactor without bugs and deliver complex features faster.
-Every time I wrote good or bad test I wondered: why some tests help me work productive and some prevent from it.
+Every time I wrote a good or a bad test I wondered: why some tests help me work productive and some prevent it.

-Over the time I learned more about testing and developed a set of rules that I follow.
+Over time I learned more about testing and developed a set of rules that I follow.
 Rules help me write good tests.
-This article is an attempt to extract the rules from my head and put it on the paper.
+This article is an attempt to extract the rules from my head and put them on paper.

 The rules can be useful for newbies.
-Rules doesn't overwhelm you with long and complex explanations.
+Rules don't overwhelm you with long and complex explanations.
 When you learn more, you understand why you need them.
 Or you can violate rules to get a valuable experience 😉.